 - Profiting trades by moderating risks

-Depending on your specific preferences, you can start trade cryptocurrency by buying digital currencies, mining crypto, or even staking to earn rewards.
+Depending on your specific preferences, you can start trading cryptocurrency by buying digital currencies, mining crypto, or even staking to earn yield rewards.
 Ultimately, your choice of trades will yield different results.

 If you are a seasoned crypto trader keen to refresh their capital at the lowest transaction cost, you can opt to fund a crypto wallet through bank transfers or a credit card.
 While finding a balance between convenience and price is not an easy task, it’s certainly possible with Bybit.
-Not only the Bybit fiat-to-crypto gateway is user-friendly, but it also covers one of the largest numbers of fiat currencies.
+Not only the Bybit Express or Bybit P2P platform is user-friendly, but it also covers one of the largest numbers of fiat currencies.

 Traders will only be trading crypto in the exchange from one crypto to another.
-However, traders are required to be aware that most of the current crypto exchanges focus only on Bitcoin (BTC) to another crypto only.
+However, traders are required to be aware that most of the current crypto exchanges focus only on Bitcoin (BTC) to other cryptocurrencies.
 What remains the same is that a trader needs to create a cryptocurrency exchange account and list his assets to open a position.
-Before the selling of a crypto, it is secured in a hot or cold wallet storage.
+Before the selling of crypto, it is secured in hot or cold wallet storage.

 Earn Staking Rewards

 Staking is a less cognitive and labor-intensive alternative to coin mining.
 Unlike trading, users enter the crypto world without asset investment but rather earn staking rewards by maintaining network security.
 It usually consists of validating a transaction, holding coins in a wallet, or delegating funds to a staking pool.
 Although staking is resistant to cryptocurrency market manipulation, the rules and regulations are subject to change.
 Mainly it’s used to mitigate the artificial inflation of a project for a higher staking return.